BY 10/10/15 AT 10:14 AM

 A new book stems from a truth many a dog owner knows: Man's best friend is deeply susceptible to cancer.
 Weintraub discusses both human and canine varieties of the disease, her curiosity informed by a deeply personal pain: The author's sister succumbed to gastric cancer at 47.

-10_01_CancerBooks_06p53: The Gene That Cracked the Cancer Code, by Sue Armstrong.
-BLOOMSBURY USA
+p53: The Gene that Cracked the Cancer Code, Sue Armstrong.

 Armstrong tells the history of "the guardian of the genome," the gene TP53.
 Without it, cancer would run wild.
 We only have two copies of the gene, which leaves us exposed to cancer’s assaults.
 But considering that there are 37.2 trillion cells in the human body, TP53 does a marvelous job of keeping cancer in check.